xmidt-org/ears/docs/userguide/receivers.md

 ```

 ### Discord Receiver Plugin
-This plugin is to use discord Gateway API to listen to discord messages that happens in Discord server(s) through a user created Discord bot, so a botToken is required for plugin config.
+This plugin is to use the Discord Gateway API to listen to discord messages that happens in Discord server(s) through a user created Discord bot, so a botToken is required for plugin config.
 It's very unlikely that a personal Discord bot gets assigned more than 1 shard, so the sharded implementation for this plugin is mainly for occassion that user needs to run Ears in a multi-instance enviroment.
 If you want to perform event filtering or transformation, a common discord message event looks like this:
 ```